ArnoCan/epyunit/docsrc/rules_logic.rst

 * '`epyunit/myscript.sh <myscript-sh.html>`_ '
 * '`epyunit/myscript.py <myscript-py.html>`_ '

-for the siumulation of subprocess responses as examples and test results, located in the package directory.
+for the simulation of subprocess responses as examples and test results, located in the package directory.
 The following results are returned for the simulation of a testee.
 Each column represents one set of result data.
 Including the exit value, the STDOUT